Solar Eclipse 2017 Experience

 No matter what you read on Facebook, 2017 has been a great year, especially for astronomy and space.
 The top three astronomical events that come to mind first were the discovery of the Trappist planets, the completion of Juno’s mission to Jupiter and the American Solar Eclipse.
-This experience was my first time I witnessed an eclipse with my own eyes.
+Experiencing the Solar Eclipse was the first time I witnessed an eclipse with my own eyes.
 What I can unequivocally say is that it was one of the most beautiful things I’ve ever seen in my life.
 I advise anyone, no matter what interests or knowledge level, to see a total solar eclipse at least once in your lifetime.
 The next one over North America will be April 8, 2024, so don’t miss it!

 The Moment of Totality Playlist

 I created a playlist to at least halfway capture that feeling.
-The Totality Playlist’s transcendent breakbeats will drive any workout, casual walk or night sky observer.
+The Totality Playlist’s excellent breakbeats will drive any workout, casual walk, or night sky observer.
 Gazing at the stars is mostly a solemn experience, but I imagine traveling the stars is an intense, life-changing experience that will put to shame our wars, prejudices and ingrained stories of good and evil.
-The universe knows no right; the universe knows no evil.
-But it rewards the diligent; it rewards the risk takers, it rewards the lucky and devours them all the same.
+The universe knows no right; the world knows no evil.
+But it rewards the diligent; it rewards the risk-takers, it pays the lucky and devours them all the same.